succinctlabs/sp1-tendermint-example/README.md

 ## Test Program

-To test that your Tendermint program is working correctly, set `SP1_PROVER=mock` to use a mock prover, and then run the test script in the operator folder.
+To test that your Tendermint program is working correctly, set `SP1_PROVER=mock` to use the mock prover, and then run the test script in the operator folder.
 If this executes successfully, you will see a message like `Successfully generated proof!`.

 ```shell
 $ cd operator